qmk/qmk_firmware/docs/driver_installation_zadig.md

 ![pnputil output with matching driver highlighted](https://i.imgur.com/3RrSjzW.png)

 Run `pnputil /delete-driver oemXX.inf /uninstall`.
 This will delete the driver and remove it from any devices using it.
 Note that this will not uninstall the device itself.

+As with the previous section, this process may need to be repeated multiple times, as multiple drivers can be applicable to the same device.

 !> **WARNING:** Be *extremely careful* when doing this!
 You could potentially uninstall the driver for some other critical device.
 If you are unsure, double check the output of `/enum-drivers`, and omit the `/uninstall` flag when running `/delete-driver`.